 Dogs also may perform a hind leg kicking ritual under certain circumstances.
 Think of a matador and bullfighter in a ring.
 Each may move its limbs back and forth in the substrate to demonstrate territory marking.
 Peterson has observed dogs doing something similar after running through an agility course.

 Instead of performing a football player-type victory dance, the dog might “voom-voom” with its back legs after going to the bathroom, spreading around its feces scent.
 Agility and other group events involve many competing dog participants, so there’s often a lot of leg action taking place behind the scenes.

 Dog Butt Scoot Boogie

 Even if your dog isn’t much of an athlete, you might have seen it scooting its butt along the ground or sniffing the rear end of other dogs.
 That’s because all dogs and wolves possess internal glands called anal sacs.
 They release “calling card” odors with each bowel movement.
-And when dogs sniff each other, they’re actually investigating the odors released by the anal sacs.
+And when dogs sniff each other, they’re investigating the scents released by the anal sacs.

 Butt scooting can be just another marking move, or it could be a health problem symptom, since the sacs may become infected.
 Be sure to do the following:

-- Regularly inspect the area to make sure it is clean, dry and free of welts and bumps.
+- Regularly inspect the area to make sure it is clean, dry, and free of welts and bumps.

 - Be aware of unpleasant odors that could be coming from the sacs.